martel-innovate/join-fiware-lab-guide/docs/node-disconnection/infographic.md

-# De-Registering your Node in the Infographic
+# Deregistering your node in the Infographic